Practice Catchment Area

 - Return your completed registration forms to reception along with your photo id (passport or valid UK drivers licence).

-Registrations are usually processed within 3-5 working days but could take longer if we need to check anything with you from the forms you have provided.
+Registrations are usually processed within 3-5 working days but could take longer if we need to check anything with you from the information that you have provided.

 Summary Care Record